Globalisation, Governance and Development

 Leerdoelen

-It is expected that by the end of the minor, the student will have made use of and enhanced the following five of the seven academy competencies, achieving level 3:
+It is expected that by the end of the minor, the student will have made use of and enhanced the following five of the eight programme competencies, achieving level 3:

-· The graduate knows his or her way around the public sector.
+- The graduate knows their way around the public sector.

 Ingangseisen